MicrosoftDX/nether/documentation/analytics.md

 ## How do I deploy it?

-1. Upload the Hive script [kpis-sliding.hql](../deployment/analytics-assets/ADF/scripts/kpis-sliding.hql) into any blob storage account.
+1. Upload the Hive script [kpis-sliding.hql](../deployment/analytics-assets/ADF/scripts/kpis-sliding.hql) under *../deployment/analytics-assets/ADF/scripts/kpis-sliding.hql* into any blob storage account.
 2. Configure the following parameters in the parameters file [analyticsdeploy.parameters.json](../deployment/analyticsdeploy.parameters.json):
    * eventHubName: by default set to `gameevents`
    * hiveScriptStorageAccountName: name of storage account where you have uploaded the aforementioned Hive script kpis-sliding.hql